RENEE MONTAGNE, Host:

 KESTENBAUM: Tim Geithner said this week that there's definitely risk for the taxpayer.
 But he says this plan hands down is the best of all the options that he looked at.
 I talked to David Beim; he's a professor of banking at Columbia University, who also likes the plan.

-Professor DAVID BEIM (Columbia University): I really think that we've got to do something about these assets.
+DAVID BEIM: I really think that we've got to do something about these assets.
 You can't just let them sit there festering.
 They will impact our banking system for a decade if you do.
 That's what happened in Japan.
 So I do think the government is right to try and discover some kind of a market for these assets.

 INSKEEP: That's David Beim at Columbia.
 David Kestenbaum is here in the studio.
 How soon do we find out if this is actually working, David?